oracle-livelabs/database/kubernetes-for-oracledbas/access-cluster/access-cluster.md

     </copy>
     ```

     You will only have one context defined, but suppose you have a development and test cluster.
-In the development cluster you work in your own namespace and in the test cluster all DBAs share the same namespace.
+In the development cluster you work in your own *namespace* and in the test cluster all DBAs share the same *namespace*.
 Additionally, the development cluster permits username/password authentication, while in the test cluster, you must use a certificate.

     ![Kubeconfig Context](images/kubeconfig_context.png "Kubeconfig Context")

-    All this information can be stored in a single kubeconfig file and you can define a `context` to group the cluster, user AuthN, and namespace together.
+    All this information can be stored in a single kubeconfig file and you can define a `context` to group the cluster, user AuthN, and *namespace* together.

 2. Rename the existing context to `demo`: